leonidvolyo/PasswordManager/README.md

 --------------------------------------------------------------------------------------------------------------------------------------
 The main idea of this project is safety.
 That is why it is still in process.
-We believe, we'll make it even more safe with the help of blochain technologies and smart contracts.
+We believe, we'll make it even more safe with the help of blockchain technologies and smart contracts.

 --------------------------------------------------------------------------------------------------------------------------------------